rturrado/the_modern_cpp_challenge/README.md

 ### Run

 From Visual Studio: the main binary receives a `res` folder as an argument (a resource directory used by some of the problems).
 The way to set this parameter from within Visual Studio is via the `.vs\launch.vs.json`, which is not in the repository since it is a user file.
 The example below shows a possible `launch.vs.json` file.
 Notice `args` only contains the path of the `res` folder.
-Notice also that you should provide one configuration entry per output binary.
+Notice also that you should provide one configuration entry per output binary (not for the benchmark binary).

 ```json
 {